Sep 1, 2020

 Any additional notes about the location, like special parking instructions, if any special equipment needs to be brought, etc.

 The final part of the call sheet is dedicated to listing the talent and all the contact information for people in production, the camera department, SFX / makeup, and the art team.
-There’s also a place for important notes for the cast and crew.
+There’s also a place for important contact details and notes for the cast and crew.

 Again, these are the default teams we have listed on our call sheet, but feel free to chop, change, or ignore these sections as you see fit.
 Here’s how this final part looks: